Florida Welcomes Back Failed Candidate Ron Desantis By Banning Funds For DEI Programs At Universities

 The state Education Department called the change, “an accurate and factual account of the nation’s past, rather than exposing them to radical woke ideologies.”

 “In places like Florida you have Japanese studies, Italian studies, German studies…the only one that’s banned is African-American studies…African-American studies is American history.
-It’s not something separate that we’re going to let the Governor of Florida or anybody else to erase,” Brown told Madame Noire.
+It’s not something separate that we’re going to let the Governor of Florida or anybody else to erase,” Brown told the Rickey Smiley Morning Show.
+Madame Noire.

 SEE ALSO: